 Pilgrimage in European Perspective

-The so-called Dark Ages knew cultural exchange and centres of excellence, not only in (Muslim) Spain, but also in Ireland, France, Switzerland and other territories.
-Monasteries played a key role in the continuation of the Roman heritage and cultural exchange.
+The so-called Dark Ages knew cultural exchange and centres of excellence in (Muslim) Spain and Ireland, France, Switzerland and other territories.
+Monasteries played a key role in continuing the Roman heritage and cultural exchange.

 The pilgrimages were an important part of this dynamic and open European society, and a revival of a millennium-old tradition can be witnessed nowadays.

 The Medieval Ages are never far away. (source: www.francigena-international.org